 Where is Volcano National Park located?

-Before you can start planning on what to see and do at the park, you need to know where to go.
+Before planning what to see and do at the park, you need to know where to go.
 The Hawaii Volcanoes National Park is located on the south side of the Big Island between Hilo and Kona.

-If you are starting out on the Kona side of the island, or the “dry” side, you will have to take Highway 11.
-Start by going southeast, you’ll cut through Kealakekua, Captain Cook, South Point, Na’alehu, and Pahala.
+If you are starting out on the Kona side of the island, or the “dry” side, you must take Highway 11.
+Start by going southeast; you’ll cut through Kealakekua, Captain Cook, South Point, Na’alehu, and Pahala.

-Don’t just drive through these areas, there are tons of things to see.
-You can stop and enjoy the black sand beach that is located on the Ka’u Coast.
+Don’t just drive through these areas.
+There are tons of things to see.
+You can stop and enjoy the black sand beach on the Ka’u Coast.
 Look for signs for Punalu’u.

 Have a picnic and enjoy the basking turtles for a bit before heading back on the road.

-In total, the drive from Kona to Volcano National Park is about 2 and a half hours and is 96 miles if you are going to the park from the Kona side of the island.
-This is of course taking the shortest route.
+In total, the drive from Kona to Volcano National Park is about two and a half hours and 96 miles if you go to the park from the Kona side of the island.
+Of course, this is taking the shortest route.

 Another option is to start from Kona and go through to Waikoloa.
 From Waikoloa, you’ll head up to Waimea.
 You can take the ‘shortcut’ through the dormant volcanoes of Mauna Loa and Mauna Kea on “Saddle Road.”

 Saddle Road isn’t as bad as it once was.
-It used to have blind turns and very windy roads with limited visibility.
+It used to have blind turns, very windy roads, and limited visibility.

-But over the years, the state has made improvements to the road, and it’s an easy smooth drive to get to the Hilo side of the island.
+However, over the years, the state has made improvements to the road, and it’s now an easy, smooth drive to the Hilo side of the island.

-This route will take about 2 and a half hours to get to the Hawaii Volcanoes National Park.
-It doesn’t have a view of the coast, but the view is still pretty awesome cutting through the sleeping volcanoes.
+This route takes about 2.5 hours to reach Hawaii Volcanoes National Park.
+Although it doesn’t have a view of the coast, the view is still pretty awesome, cutting through the sleeping volcanoes.

 Starting in Kona — Alternative Route 2

-Or, you can go from Waikoloa to Waimea and continue around through Laupāhoehoe, and see the stunning coastline with this route.
+Or, you can go from Waikoloa to Waimea and continue around through Laupāhoehoe, and this route allows you to see the stunning coastline.

-If you take this route, don’t forget to take a detour to Waipio Valley lookout in Honoka’a.
-There you will see an amazing view of a black sand beach and glorious valleys.
+If you take this route, remember to take a detour to Waipio Valley lookout in Honoka’a.
+There, you will see an amazing view of a black sand beach and glorious valleys.

 It was here that Water World was filmed for the land scenes.

-The hike down is easy and you may think you have the time to go down and back up.
-But the climb back up is what will take the most time.
+The hike down is easy, and you may think you have the time to go down and back up.
+But the climb back up will take the most time.

-Here you’ll hike through the rainforest and find a spectacular waterfall.
-The path to the waterfall is easy and maintained.
-It takes about 20 minutes for a round-trip hike to see the falls.
+Here, you’ll hike through the rainforest to a spectacular waterfall.
+The path to the waterfall is easy and well-maintained.
+It takes about 20 minutes to see the falls on a round-trip hike.

 Cutting through Hilo or Starting in Hilo

-This route will take you around 2.5 to 4 hours depending on if you stop to hike, or if you stop at each point before getting to the Volcano National Park.
+This route will take you 2.5 to 4 hours, depending on whether you stop to hike or stop at each point before reaching Volcano National Park.

 Cost of Admission to the Hawaii Volcanoes National Park